 Building Effective User Interfaces: A Figma Walkthrough & Design System Setup

-Speaker: Courtney Fleegor Join a step-by-step walkthrough on how to leverage Figma, a collaborative tool for interface design, to bring your UI concepts to life.
-Designed for both beginners and those experienced with Figma, you will learn more about: This session is ideal for designers, developers, and product teams aiming to enhance their UI design […]
+Time: April 3, 11:00 am – 12:00 pm Speaker: Courtney Fleeger Join a step-by-step walkthrough on how to leverage Figma, a collaborative tool for interface design, to bring your UI concepts to life.
+Designed for both beginners and those experienced with Figma, you will learn more about: This session is ideal for designers, developers, and […]

 People who design using social media as a guide are missing key facts about graphic design